 A point about oil burners – check to see if your hospital has one, as they will not allow you to bring in your own in case of an electrical fault and you blow up the electrical system!
 Naked flames are also not allowed, so you can’t bring your own oil burners that evaporate with a candle.
 Your options are usually a battery operated one, which I am yet to find, or a hospital one.
 You could always ask if it will be okay to use your own if you get your unit electrical tested.

-For some women, back pain in labour is a very difficult problem to manage.
-Approximately one third of labouring women experience severe lower back pain during labour.
-Intradermal injections of sterile water provides another non-pharmacological pain relief option.
+For some women, back pain in labour (usually caused by a posterior positioned baby – where the baby’s back is against your back) is much more challenging to manage.
+Intradermal injections of sterile water provides a non-pharmacological pain relief option.

 A small amount of sterile water is injected in four places just under the skin that covers the sacrum, the lower part of the back.
 Its thought that the sterile water injections stimulate the nerves which quickly send messages to the brain and interrupt the slower messages from inside the body – this has been called the ‘gate control’ theory of pain management.

 Intradermal injections of sterile water have been found to stop backache for over 90% of women.
 For those women it works for, the relief has been immediate.
 The catch is that it is quite painful.
 It has a sharp, wasp like sting, which lasts about 20 seconds, however the vast majority of women who experienced severe backpain reported that it’s worth the sting and likely prevented them for opting for an epidural.